nileane/nileane/_posts/2013-11-04-how-am-i-supposed-to-dream.md

 en: true
 comments: true
 ---
 One small question… that I ask myself everyday.
 I feel like tired.
-And guess something ; I told myself the other day : "*What a shame to feel tired at seventeen…*"
+And guess something ; I told myself the other day : *"What a shame to feel tired at seventeen…"*

 Something really wrong gets over me each time that I hear about studies, society life, the future which I "have to think of".
 How am I supposed to dream?